 That is because these retirees have not saved enough money to live comfortably during their retirement.

-Since then, improvements in the economy have resulted in greater optimism and confidence from retirees that their retirement will remain financially secure.
-It has been a bumpy ride, however.
-From 2009 to 2013, confidence levels were near record lows, according to the March 2017 Retirement Confidence Survey conducted by the Employee Benefits Research Institute.
-From 2014 to 2016, those confidence levels rebounded and increased each year.
-Now, retirees who are very confident or somewhat confident that they'll have a financially secure retirement is currently at 79 percent.
-That is around the same level as before the Great Recession.
+While a growing economy has resulted in continued levels of optimism and confidence from retirees that their retirement will remain financially secure, some retirees are feeling unsure.
+That is according to a March 2018 Retirement Confidence Survey conducted by the Employee Benefits Research Institute.
+From 2014 to 2017, those confidence levels rebounded from the Great Recession and increased each year.
+Now, retirees who are very confident or somewhat confident that they'll have a financially secure retirement has dipped a bit down to 75 percent.
+That is a slight decrease from the 79% of the prior year, yet still consistent with the overall optimistic trend.

-However, the same study showed that 21 percent of retirees are not confident in the financial security of their retirement
+However, the same study showed that 25 percent of retirees are not too confident, or not confident at all, in the financial security of their retirement

 In other words, a growing number of U.S. residents will need to work longer if they want to face a comfortable, happy retirement.